dekoza/mtgpl/GK2.rst

    When Sky Hussar enters the battlefield, untap all creatures you control.

    Forecast — Tap two untapped white and/or blue creatures you control, Reveal Sky Hussar from your hand: Draw a card.
-(Activate this ability only during your upkeep and only once each turn.)
+(Activate only during your upkeep and only once each turn.)

 :mtgtip:`Skymark Roc<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/3/6359a633-dd81-47ad-a4fb-bf5c5fda06a9.jpg?1551139965|https://scryfall.com/card/gk2/20/skymark-roc?utm_source=api>`